AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 EU AI Act (Regulation 2024/1689)

 The EU AI Act entered into force on August 1, 2024.
-Its high-risk AI system obligations are currently scheduled to apply from August 2, 2026, though the Commission has proposed adjusting the timeline while harmonized standards are finalized.
+Its high-risk AI system obligations were originally scheduled to apply from August 2, 2026, but the Digital Omnibus on AI — approved by the Council on June 29, 2026 — moved standalone Annex III systems to December 2, 2027 and high-risk AI embedded in Annex I regulated products to August 2, 2028.
+Article 50 transparency obligations and Commission enforcement powers over general-purpose AI providers still take effect August 2, 2026; this post breaks down what applies when.
 The Act does not use the term "AI agent."
 It regulates "AI systems" — and whether an agent qualifies as high-risk depends on its intended purpose and whether it falls under an Annex I or Annex III use case.
 AI agents are not a separate legal category.

 For AI agents that qualify as high-risk AI systems, five articles create direct obligations: